 The Critter Creek Farm Sanctuary team consists of a group of primarily volunteer workers who donate their time, energy, money, and love to keep CCFS up and running.
-We have only two paid employees--our two farm caretakers.
-None of the board members draw a salary.
+None of the board members draw a salary for their board duties.
 Our team is rounded out by veterinarian Dr. Joe Guevara.
 Though he is officially considered an independent contractor and not a staff member, Dr. Joe has worked with CCFS from the very beginning and works closely with the sanctuary to advise on all manner of health issues.
 Whether it's walking the fields to remove potentially harmful plants or showing up on a Sunday (and his wedding anniversary) for a sick pig, Dr. Joe has always been there for us.

-Erin founded Critter Creek Farm Sanctuary with three rescued cows in 2016.
+Erin founded Critter Creek Farm Sanctuary with three rescued cows in 2016, and is currently president of the Board of Directors.
 You can read her bio and story here.

 Chris met Erin at the University of West Florida in 1995 and they married in 1997.
 Always an animal lover, he gave up animal products shortly after they married when he ran out of arguments against it.
 While in medical school, they began volunteering for a no-kill animal shelter and rescuing cats and dogs, which has continued to this day.
 Through the years, Chris has usually tried to be the voice of reason about their rescues, but Erin generally isn't very good at listening.
-At CCFS, Chris takes care of most of the administrative tasks and much of the hands-on animal care.
+At CCFS, Chris is Treasurer of the Board of Directors and the Sanctuary Director.
 He has also developed something of a donkey problem.
 In this case, Erin tries to be the voice of reason, but Chris generally isn't very good at listening, either.

-Jamie is the Social Media Director who joined the team in January of 2019.
+Jamie is the Vice President of the Critter Creek Board of Directors.
+She joined the team in January of 2019 as Critter Creek's social media director.
 Her vegan journey started a year and a half ago when she decided to stand up for ALL animals and not just the ones that society has deemed important.
 Previously a volunteer at an animal shelter in high school, she was asked to sell hamburgers and hotdogs to raise funds for dogs and cats at one of their big events.
 It was at this point she finally realized that it’s hypocritical to kill one animal to benefit another, especially since they are all sentient beings with unique personalities.

 Running the social media accounts of Critter Creek has fueled her fire and inspired her to be the best animal activist that she can be.
-She is a fourth year Biochemistry major at the University of Florida with a minor in Plant Molecular and Cellular Biology.
-Jamie hopes to get a graduate degree in molecular biosciences in an effort to optimize plant-based proteins.
-As president of Student Animal Alliance at the University of Florida, she believes that actions at the local level can cause radical changes.
-What better way to do that than playing with rescued farm animals at Critter Creek!?
+She is a graduate of the University of Florida with a major in Biochemistry and a minor in Plant Molecular and Cellular Biology.
+Jamie currently is the owner and founder of Humble Honee, a bumble-free, vegan honey alternative.

 Manuela Woodrum, Marketing Director